nhungoc1508/summer23-homework/homework/1--Type-Theory/HW-1-3--Propositions-as-Types.lagda.md

 Bool→Type true  = trueP
 Bool→Type false = falseP
 ```
+-- ?
+My note starts
+The Booleans are being turned into types by defining two types:
+trueP and falseP.
+The types trueP and falseP correspond to the
+propositions "true" and "false," respectively.

+* trueP : Type declares a type trueP to represent the proposition "true."
+It is defined as the unit type ⊤, which is a type that has a single
+value tt.
+The unit type is chosen to represent the proposition "true"
+because it has a unique inhabitant and is considered to be trivially true.
+* falseP : Type declares a type falseP to represent the proposition "false."
+It is defined as the empty type ∅, which has no valid values.
+The empty
+type is chosen to represent the proposition "false" because it lacks any
+inhabitants, indicating that the proposition is false and cannot be proven.
+-- ?
+My note ends

 So `Bool→Type` sends `true` to the type `⊤`, which has an element
 `tt`; under the interpretation that proofs of propositions are the